| Little Rock, Arkansas

 would be gone.
 Man was I wrong!
 They announced Paul and out he came and blasted out All

+Right Now.
 He then told the crowd to come up around the stage.
 I thought I am too old for this but

 grabbed my wife and up we went.
 We were within arms reach of Paul.
 He was smiling as he